mitodl/salt-ops/docs/project_documents/OCW/howto_runarchiving.md

 ## How to Run the Archiving Engine

-The [engine server](engines.md)'s engines.py script must be run manally to perform the archiving process, as follows:
+The [engine server](engines.md)'s engines.py script must be run manally as the `ocwuser` user to perform the archiving process, as follows:

 ```
 python engines.py 3